h0lycrap/cs7641-group7/README.md

 (Placeholder for the results and discussion for clustering)

-Following tables summerizes two best models for the neurla network
+Following tables summerizes two best models for the neural network.

 (Placeholder for Gabriel's model)